vgmstream/vgmstream/README.md

 # @ALBUM    Game
 # @ARTIST   Various Artists
 ```

+### Non-English filenames and tags
+Tags and filenames using extended characters (like Japanese) should work, as long
+as `!tags.m3u` is saved as *"UTF-8 with BOM"* (UTF-8 is a way to define non-English
+characters, and BOM is a helper "byte-order" mark).
+Windows' *notepad* creates files
+*"with BOM"* when selecting UTF-8 encoding in *save as* dialog, or you may use other
+programs like *notepad++.exe* to convert them.

+More exactly, vgmstream matches filenames and reads tags assuming they are in UTF-8,
+while foobar/winamp can only read UTF-8 Japanese/extended filenames in a `.m3u` if file
+is saved *with BOM* (opening files manually or with a `playlist.m3u8` won't need BOM).

+Other players may not need BOM (or CRLF), but for consistency use them when dealing
+with non-ASCII names and tags.

 ### Tags with spaces
 Some players like foobar accept tags with spaces.
 To use them surround the tag